BrandonC118/techtest/devops/README.md

 4. Move into /devops/solution/terraform/ and change some variables found in terraform.tfvars specfically "credentials" where the value should match your Service Account key file name.
 5. When ready to build - run "terraform init" -> "terraform plan" -> "terraform apply" - and this should build out all the infrastructure if pre-requisites have been followed.
 KEEP A NOTE OF THE OUTPUT FROM THE TERRAFORM RUN

-## Example of the terraform output
-kubernetes_cluster_host = "34.105.239.228"
+Example of the terraform output: kubernetes_cluster_host = "34.105.239.228"
 kubernetes_cluster_name = "demotechtest-312210-gke"
 project_id = "demotechtest-312210"